cjiang18/stochastic-delay-differential-equation/README.tex.md

 # Another Two Equations

-Apart from the Logistic equation, the same scripts were also rwr
+Apart from the Logistic equation, the same scripts were also written for other two equations, which are the predator-pray equation, and Wreight's conjecture.